 Another way to stop digging is to cover the soil with a layer of something.
 Home store stores sell a range for products used to help prevent moisture evaporation such as decorative stones or shells as these can be used cover the soil.

-If your bunny does seem to love digging in things, then it can be a good ideas to give them a safe and acceptable alternative to satisfy this need to burrow and forage.
+If your bunny does seem to love digging in things, then it can be a good idea to give them a safe and acceptable alternative to satisfy this need to burrow and forage.
 A digging box can be a great way of letting them exerciser this type of behavior and will keep your bunny entertained for hours.